Bahrain-SEB-15/react-hoot-front-end/update-a-hoot/README.md

 ### Call upon the service

-And next we'll update `handleUpdateHoot` with our service and set state accordingly:
+And next we'll update `handleUpdateHoot` with our service and set state accordingly.

+Add the following to `src/App.jsx`:

 ```jsx
 // src/App.jsx